May I Bring a Friend?

-May I Bring a Friend? is a 1964 book by American writer Beatrice Schenk de Regniers, published by Atheneum Books for Young Readers.
+May I Bring a Friend? is a 1964 book by American writer Beatrice Schenk de Regniers, illustrated by Beni Montresor, and published by Atheneum Books for Young Readers.
 It tells the story of a well-mannered boy who frequently gets invited to visit the king and queen.
 The first time he goes, he asks if he can bring a friend the next time he visits.
 When they say yes, he always brings different types of exotic animals who are also well mannered.
-The illustrator, Sir Beni Montresor, won the Caldecott Medal for the book's jewel-like illustrations.
+Montresor won the Caldecott Medal for the book's jewel-like illustrations.